Engineering a multi-level bath for transmons with three-wave mixing and parametric drives

 Equations~\ref{Eq: tms eq} and~\ref{Eq: bs eq} give a general description of the two processes between the linear modes.
 In our case, however, the anharmonicity of the transmon qubit needs to be considered.
 Let us take the two-mode squeezing case as an example.
-As shown in Fig.~\ref{fig:experimentdiagram}(b), the two-mode squeezing pump creates a coherent process between the $\ket{0, g}$ and $\ket{1, e}$ (the joint ket notation follows the convention of $\ket{\text{SNAIL-mon} (\text{number}) , \text{qubit} (\text{letter})}$ throughout the paper).
-When both modes are linear, the pump will also drive the similar processes, such as $\ket{1, e} \leftrightarrow \ket{2, f}$, $\ket{2, f} \leftrightarrow \ket{3, h}$ and etc. However, the transmon's large anharmonicity makes the pump off-resonance for these processes and thus forbids (at least to the leading order) them to appear in the rotating frame.
-It is then necessary to re-write Eqs.~\ref{Eq: tms eq} and~\ref{Eq: bs eq} for individual qubit levels.
+As shown in Fig.~\ref{fig:experimentdiagram}(b), the two-mode squeezing pump creates a coherent process between $\ket{0, g}$ and $\ket{1, e}$ (the joint ket notation follows the convention of $\ket{\text{SNAIL} (\text{number}) , \text{qubit} (\text{letter})}$).
+When both modes are linear, the pump will also drive similar processes, such as $\ket{1, e} \leftrightarrow \ket{2, f}$, $\ket{2, f} \leftrightarrow \ket{3, h}$, etc. However, the transmon's large anharmonicity makes the pump off-resonant for these processes and thus prevents (at least to the leading order) them from appearing in the rotating frame.
+It is then necessary to rewrite Eqs.~\ref{Eq: tms eq} and~\ref{Eq: bs eq} for individual qubit levels.
 For two adjacent qubit levels $\ket{i}$ and $\ket{i + 1}$, the respective interaction Hamiltonian terms are given by: